kahalewai/agbac/readme.md

 **Option 3 - Use AGBAC Full when development is complete/released**

-Implement a fully functional AGBAC Solution (aka AGBAC-Full) for object/resource-level access (coming soon; Feb '26)
+Implement a fully functional AGBAC Solution (aka AGBAC-Full) for object/resource-level access (coming soon)
 * AGBAC-Full is a vendor-neutral full implementation of the AGBAC specification
 * Development of AGBAC-Full will begin Jan 2026, and espected to be complete Feb 2026
 * Will work with your existing Enterprise IAM Solutions; Vendor-neutral PEP will be provided